catharinadepari/essay/README.md

 ```
 <br>

-*Second*, the code the developers used for scaling the SVG (Scalable Vector Graphics) that allow developers to set the coordinates, width and height
+*Second*, to scale the SVG (Scalable Vector Graphics) in which developers can set its coordinates, width and height, the web developers used this element:
 <br>
 ```
 <svg viewBox="0 0 32 32" class="jsx-2552718285">